Avicted/finland-power-status/README.md

 This serves as an example of how to generate an API in TypeScript from an OpenAPI specification and also using the generated API.

-A Node.js proxy is used to adhere to the CORS policy at the end server.
+A Node.js proxy in **vite.config.js** is used to adhere to the CORS policy at the end server.

 **You need an API key to be able to use this client.**